 We may not be able to obtain the approvals necessary to commercialize our product candidates, or any product candidate that we may acquire or develop in the future for commercial sale.
-We will need FDA approval to commercialize our product candidates in the U.S. and approvals from regulatory authorities in foreign jurisdictions equivalent to the FDA to commercialize our product candidates in those jurisdictions.
-In order to obtain FDA approval of any product candidate, we must submit to the FDA an NDA or Biologics License Application, or BLA, demonstrating that the product candidate is safe for humans and effective for its intended use.
+We will need FDA approval to commercialize our product candidates in the United States and approvals from regulatory authorities in foreign jurisdictions equivalent to the FDA to commercialize our product candidates in those jurisdictions.
+In order to obtain FDA approval of any product candidate, we must submit to the FDA a New Drug Application, or NDA, or Biologics License Application, or BLA, demonstrating that the product candidate is safe for humans and effective for its intended use.
 This demonstration requires significant research and animal tests, which are referred to as preclinical studies, as well as human tests, which are referred to as clinical trials.
 Satisfaction of the FDA's regulatory requirements typically takes many years, depending upon the type, complexity, and novelty of the product candidate, and will require substantial resources for research, development, and testing.
 We cannot predict whether our research, development, and clinical approaches will result in drugs that the FDA will consider safe for humans and effective for their intended uses.
-The FDA has substantial discretion in the drug approval process may also be delayed by changes in government regulation, future legislation, or administrative action or changes in FDA policy that occur prior to or during our regulatory review.
+The FDA has substantial discretion in the drug approval process and may require us to conduct additional preclinical and clinical testing or to perform post-marketing studies.
+The approval process may also be delayed by changes in government regulation, future legislation, or administrative action or changes in FDA policy that occur prior to or during our regulatory review.
 Delays in obtaining regulatory approvals may:

-- delay commercialization of, and our ability to derive product revenues from, our product candidates; - impose costly procedures on us; and - diminish any competitive advantages that we may otherwise enjoy.
+- delay commercialization of, and our ability to derive product revenues from, our product candidates; - · impose costly procedures on us; and - diminish any competitive advantages that we may otherwise enjoy.

-Even if we comply with all FDA requests, the FDA may ultimately reject one or more of our NDAs.
-We cannot be sure that we will ever obtain regulatory clearance for any of our product candidates.
+Even if we comply with all FDA requests, the FDA may ultimately reject one or more of our NDAs or BLAs.
+We cannot be sure that we will ever obtain regulatory approval for any of our product candidates.
 Failure to obtain FDA approval for our product candidates will severely undermine our business by leaving us without a saleable product, and therefore without any potential revenue source, until another product candidate can be developed.
 There is no guarantee that we will ever be able to develop or acquire another product candidate or that we will obtain FDA approval if we are able to do so.